RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 The communications for which you can modify TLS protocols and ciphers are:

-- Management path - The TLS configuration for cluster administration using the web UI and API.
+- Management path - The TLS configuration for cluster administration using the admin console and API.
 - Data path - The TLS configuration for the communication between the applications and the databases.
 - Discovery service (Sentinel) - The TLS configuration for the [discovery service]({{< relref "/rs/concepts/data-access/discovery-service.md" >}}).